 Mississippi River History

 The Mississippi River is part of the largest river system in North America.
-Originally carved by glacier run off from the Laurentide Ice Sheet, the river begins in Minnesota and streams southward for 2,530 miles to the Mississippi River Delta at the Gulf of Mexico.
+Originally carved by glacier run off from the Laurentide Ice Sheet, the river begins in Minnesota and streams southward for 2,320 miles to the Mississippi River Delta at the Gulf of Mexico.
 The River valley is formed by the thick layers of its silt deposits, making the area one of the most agricultural regions in the country, which helped result in the steamboat era.
-The Mississippi River is known as the birthplace of several music genres, the home to famous author Mark Twain and its important role during the Civil War Era.
+The Mississippi River is known as the birthplace of several music genres, the boyhood home of famous author Mark Twain and its important role during the Civil War Era.

 During the American Civil War, the river played a pivotal role as a route for trade and travel.
 The Union essentially took over the Mississippi, virtually splitting the Confederate territory in two while also controlling the South's main artery of transport.